-The Global Engagement Directorate (GE) operates a series of activities to support international students throughout their time at Cardiff Metropolitan University.
+The Global Engagement (GE) directorate operates a series of activities to support international students throughout their time at Cardiff Met.

 Our Global Student Advisory Service is responsible for supporting international students throughout their university experience with all their immigration, academic skills and welfare needs.
 The team also offers a wide range of opportunities for all Cardiff Met students to study, volunteer or work abroad.